IlyaKK/MarvelComics/README.md

 # MarvelComics
-For use project clone repository and build master branch
+For use project clone repository and build master branch.
+In project I use Fragments, MVVM, Coroutines+Flow, Paging.

 ## API
 For use API in project create file **apikey.properties** in project root with: